-A Help Desk adds value and increases productivity and helps the IT department improve productivity.
+A Help Desk adds value, increases productivity and helps the IT department improve productivity.
 So, why do you use a business tool like this in your organisation, and who will manage it for you?
 The IT department is often tasked to manage the Ticketing System because of their technical expertise and because this is where the biggest productivity gain will be realised.

 You may also want to read “When to start considering a help desk“.